-The PCMA Food Pantry of Pickerington is a choice Food Pantry serving residents of the Pickerington Local School District.
+The Pickerington Food Pantry is a choice Food Pantry serving residents of the Pickerington Local School District.
 We are located in the Olde Village of Pickerington, at 70 Cross Street, Suite B.

 What do I need to do to receive food assistance?